 As part of the new Clean Air Plan 2018-2025, investigations were conducted into the effectiveness of additional measures on air quality.
 The maps on air pollution along primary roads introduced here are available online.
 This enables the user to view the current traffic and air pollution situation, as well as the impact of specific sets of measures on the same for each section of the primary road network.

 Comprehensive documentation is available online on all major aspects of the new Clean Air Plan.
 The present document will therefore only outline a few fundamental concepts.

-Air quality in Berlin (only in German) could be improved substantially in recent years.
+Air Quality in Berlin could be improved substantially in recent years.
 High levels of air pollution persist, however, particularly in adverse weather conditions, posing a threat to the health of Berliners.

 For some years now, motor vehicle traffic has been a major cause of both noise emissions and of air pollution in key problem areas of Berlin.
 This is especially the case since the contribution of other groups of polluters to air pollution in Berlin has decreased considerably.
 As a result, Berlin is already able to comply with many of the ambitious European air quality limits reliably.

 Pollutant levels recorded for nitrogen dioxide (NO2) in the air near to the ground still remain above the limits, however.
 Therefore, supplementary measures need to be conducted also in the future to be able to comply with the limits permanently in accordance with the legal provisions (Article 47 Federal Immission Law (BImSchG) and Article 27 of the 39th Federal Immission Ordinance (BImSchV)).